zwave-js/zwave-js-ui/README.md

 ### Zwave Events

 If **Send Zwave Events** flag of Gateway settings section is enabled all Zwave events are published to MQTT.
+[Here](https://github.com/OpenZWave/node-openzwave-shared/blob/master/README-events.md) you can find a list with all available events

 Topic